Elliot438b/java8-design-patterns/README.md

 - **They disturb me very much cause I haven't done a project with multiple thread**

 ### bridge pattern:
-- which is a magic pattern could resolve an old superclass, and make it diversity to super more child class with their specific feature to use.
+- Which is a magic pattern could resolve an old superclass, and make it diversity to super more child class with their specific feature to use.

 ### builder pattern:
-- which is so useful pattern, just like the StringBuilder.
+- Which is so useful pattern, just like the StringBuilder.
 It could **construct diverse properties** freely.
 - java enum: which could define the detail of property, just like a constant but it could fix the content.
 - enum has two ways to define the constant generally:
 - 1. just define every constant.